 Firstness – want to, have to

 This course invariably recruits students who have a deep emotional connection to sustainability, albeit often developed within a reductionist cognitive, knowledge-based experience of higher education (Table 15.1, columns 1/2).
-For some it is an opportunity to alter their career path to one which more closely aligns with their values and belief systems, and many feel they will re/ac?quire this by ‘learning more about sustainability’.
+For some it is an opportunity to alter their career path to one which more closely aligns with their values and belief systems, and many feel they will achieve this by ‘learning more about sustainability’.
 Students gain a critical understanding of the conceptual frameworks of sustainability but also of SE, so that not only what they are being taught but also how and why they are learning becomes an explicit part of their developing knowledge system.
 Their habituation, however, is displayed by feedback such as ‘The lectures themselves were wonderful, but for me there was far too much “introductory” talking around them’ (Student A, 2016).

 An interdisciplinary systems approach persistently and consistently emphasises the interconnectedness and emergent properties of all that they learn, and they reflect on the impact of this knowledge on them as individuals.
 In a questionnaire survey after week 1 of the course, all students acknowledge that ‘You cannot study sustainability without engaging with a range of subjects’, and even, ‘I enjoy looking at the interaction between different systems’.
 No one has agreed with the question, ‘I would prefer to study specific topics one at a time’, suggesting that they are at least accepting of the approach, although 40% admit ‘I am less confident with some subject areas than others’.